oleksii-kotvytskyi/university-practice/README.md

-## Ciklum University: JS Band Internship.
-Final Task
+## LNU practice

 ## To start the project should:

-3. npm i
+1. npm i
-4. npm start
+2. npm start

 After that in browser automaticly open page _localhost:3000_